Reader in Computational Network Biology

 M.Sc. in Computer Science, University of Toronto, Canada, 2000

 B.Sc.
 First Class Honors in Maths and Computer Science, Simon Fraser University, Canada, 1997

-Dr. Przulj is renowned for initiating extraction of biological knowledge purely from wiring patterns (topology) of real-world networks.
-That is, she views the wiring patterns of large and complex molecular networks, disease ontologies, data from patient medical records, drug-drug and drug-target interaction networks etc., as a new source of information that complements the genetic sequence data and needs to be mined.
-Her recent work includes machine learning methods for integration of heterogeneous network data, applied to advancing biological and medical knowledge.
+Dr. Przulj is renowned for initiating extraction of biological knowledge purely from wiring patterns (topology) of "Big Data" real-world networks.
+That is, she views the wiring patterns of large and complex molecular networks, disease ontologies, clinical patient data, drug-drug and drug-target interaction networks etc., as a new source of information that complements the genetic sequence data and needs to be mined to gain deeper biomedical understanding.
+Her recent work includes designing machine learning methods for integration of heterogeneous biomedical and molecular data, applied to advancing biological and medical knowledge.
 She also applies her methods to economics.
 She is a member of the Editorail Board of Bioinformatics

-For more details, please see the research page
+For more details, please see Dr. Przulj's CV

 Dr. Przulj is a Fellow of the British Computer Society.
 She was awarded the British Computer Society Roger Needham Award